 Guest writer Courtney Penley dishes on this Halloween season's coolest candy bowl, a Freddy Kruger-styled treat to delight guests and trick-or-treaters alike.

-Summer has finally turned to autumn and October is back!
-Break out the candy corn, licorice and yellow, orange and black jelly bean packets, Halloween is quickly approaching!
-In celebration, the staff here at OTH are going to be handing out 31 updates this month, as well as another OTH-approved Top 10 Halloween Horror list!
+With Halloween approaching, it's once again time to indulge in our annual horror binge.
+In celebration, the staff here will hand out 31 updates this month, which will include another OTH-approved Top 10 Halloween Horror list, reviews of the latest home video and theatrical offerings, and more.
 Open your pillowcase wide, there is a ton of horror content coming your way!
-Kicking off this year's festivities is Brett G.'s review of Mark of the Devil.
-Expect more reviews of landmark titles along with the month's theatrical and DVD releases.
+Kicking off this year's festivities is a look at The Exorcist II, one of the most notorious horror sequels of all-time.
 As always, our October reviews will be displayed in a festive orange!